 To determine the materiality of the selected ESG topics, stakeholder views were sought.
 Online surveys were disseminated to internal and external stakeholders, and collected responses with the composition were displayed in the chart below.
 Stakeholder respondents were asked to score the significance of each ESG topic in each of their perspective, resulting in an average score for each stakeholder category.
 Applying equal weighting to each stakeholder category, overall average scores for "Significance to Stakeholders" was plotted on the y-axis of the materiality matrix below.
-The "Significance to the Group" of the x-axis plots the average score of the responses from the Group's directors and senior management, who possess a highlevel view of all topics.
+The "Significance to the Group" of the x-axis plots the score of the response from the ESG working group, who possesses a high-level view of all topics.
 The topmost-right quadrant determines the topics of high materiality.